- Search The Registry

 He was the only child of the composer, pianist, and bandleader Duke Ellington and Edna Thompson.
 He grew up primarily in Harlem from the age of eight.
-Ellington attended New College for the Education of Teachers at Columbia University, New York University and the Juilliard School.
-In 1939, 1959, and 1946 through 1949, Ellington led his own bands, many of whose members later performed with his father, or achieved a successful career in their own right.
-Ellington also wrote the lyrics to Hillis Walters' popular song, "Pass Me By" (1946), which was recorded by Lena Horne, Carmen McRae and Peggy Lee.
+Ellington attended New College for the Education of Teachers at Columbia University, New York University, and the Juilliard School.
+In 1939, 1959, and from 1946 through 1949, Ellington led his bands, many of whose members later performed with his father or achieved successful careers in their own right.
+Ellington also wrote the lyrics to Hillis Walters' popular song, "Pass Me By" (1946), which was recorded by Lena Horne, Carmen McRae, and Peggy Lee.

 He composed for his father from 1940 until 1941 and later worked as a road manager for Cootie Williams' orchestra (1941 until 1943 and again in 1954).
 Ellington returned to work for his father, playing alto horn in 1950, and then as general manager and copyist from 1955 until 1959.
 In 1960, Ellington became Della Reese's musical director, then later took a radio DJ job in New York for three years beginning in 1962.
 In 1965, Ellington returned to his father's orchestra, this time as trumpeter and road manager.
 When his father died in 1974, Ellington took over the orchestra, traveling on tour to Europe in 1975 and 1977.
 (His son Edward Ellington played in the band in the late 1970s.
 His son Paul Mercer Ellington took it over at a later date.)